 Application Procedure: In order to be considered for this position, you must submit the following documents directly in the online system, finish applying, and receive a confirmation number.
-The first screening date has been extended to 11:59 PM on Thursday, July 23, 2020.
 Applications will continue to be accepted until the position is filled.

 1. Application on which you list all relevant experience.

 2. A letter addressed to the Screening and Interview Committee specifically describing how your experience aligns with the Essential Duties and Responsibilities and Desirable Qualifications listed in this job posting.